 The conditional name, conditional, should be a simple string starting with a letter and containing only letters, digits, and underscores.
-It must be different from 'TRUE' and 'FALSE' that are reserved by Automake.
+It must be different from 'TRUE' and 'FALSE', which are reserved by Automake.

 The shell condition (suitable for use in a shell if statement) is evaluated when configure is run.
-Note that you must arrange for every AM_CONDITIONAL to be invoked every time configure is run.
-If AM_CONDITIONAL is run conditionally (e.g., in a shell if statement), then the result will confuse automake.
+Note that you must arrange for every AM\CONDITIONAL to be invoked every time configure is run.
+If AM\CONDITIONAL is run conditionally (e.g., in a shell if statement), then the result will confuse automake.